History of American journalism: First Party System

-Newspapers flourished in the new republic — by 1800, there were about 234 being published — and tended to be very partisan about the form of the new federal government, which was shaped by successive Federalist or Republican presidencies.
+Newspapers flourished in the new republic—by 1800, there were about 234 being published—and tended to be very partisan about the form of the new federal government, which was shaped by successive Federalist or Republican presidencies.
 Newspapers directed much abuse toward various politicians, and the eventual duel between Alexander Hamilton and Aaron Burr was fueled by controversy in newspaper pages.

-By 1796, both parties sponsored national networks of weekly newspapers, which attacked each other vehemently.
+By 1796, both parties sponsored national networks of weekly newspapers, which attacked the opposition vehemently.
 The Federalist and Republican newspapers of the 1790s traded vicious barbs against their enemies.

 The most heated rhetoric came in debates over the French Revolution, especially the Jacobin Terror of 1793–94 when the guillotine was used daily.
 Nationalism was a high priority, and the editors fostered an intellectual nationalism typified by the Federalist effort to stimulate a national literary culture through their clubs and publications in New York and Philadelphia, and Noah Webster's efforts to simplify and Americanize the language.

+The most important newspapers of the 1790s-1800s were closely read by other editors and copied from.
+They would be read aloud and commented upon in coffee houses and taverns.